omeround3/NCS_Communication_LTD/README.md

 ## How to run the project

-1. Clone this reposititory to your local computer
+1. Clone this repository to your local computer
 2. Install python virtual enviroment using `python3 -m pip install --user virtualenv` on macOS or Linux.
 On Windows run `py -m pip install --user virtualenv`
 3. Create a virtual enviroment using `python3 -m venv env` on macOS or Linux.
 On Windows run `py -m venv env`
 4. Activate the virutal enviroment using `source env/bin/activate` on macOS or Linux.
 On Windows run `.\env\Scripts\activate`